iimmaannuueell/Algorithms/README.md

 # Algorithm - in javascript

-This is for the purpose of learning programming for the basic,
+This is for the purpose of learning programming from the basics,

-Each Folder have its own EXPLANATION.md file with related explanations
+Each Folder have its own EXPLANATION.md file for more explanation.

-### 1. FizzBuzz
-     Modulus

 ## 1. FizzBuzz
     Modulus